We currently have places available throughout our school

 Art: Bansky

 As part of our topic on Powerful Parliament, we looked at art as a form of political comment in a study of Banksy.
-We focused on examples of his work and then Year 5 investigated stencilling and developed their own stencils.
+We focused on examples of his work and then we investigated stencilling and developed their own stencils.

 We looked at examples of stela as part of our ancient Maya topic.
 We made our own (scaled-down) versions of them and used them as the basis for our story writing.